firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 Some servers force a specific database name or a set prefix in MySQL.
 Your server may not allow creating new MySQL databases or you may want to use a different database name than what was hard-coded into a mission.
 To get around this limitation, you can add aliases to the config file.
-Just type `alias,from,to`, where `from` and `to` are the database names you want to translate to.
+Just type: `alias,from,to` where `from` and `to` are the database names you want to translate to.
 For example, you might have something that looks like this:

 .. code-block:: html